 Since starting the process of scouting patterns for this project last summer, I’d been hunting for a good waffle pattern and coming up empty.
 As Leslie Knope says, and as I want to impart to my young niece, “waffles, friends, work.”
 And it’s this life-mantra that kept me searching for a felt waffle pattern and, when I came up empty, just making my own.

 (skip down for the tutorial- but this is stuff every grown up person who knows a small person should learn about!)

-In my graduate program in Counseling Psychology, we talk a lot about children and a lot about healthy development.
+In my professional training we talk a lot about children and a lot about healthy development.
 One thing I learned early in my training was how important Open Ended Play is.
 Open Ended Play, aka unscripted play, is play that allows kids to create their own scenes and stories.
 Board games, STEM toys, puzzles, and video games are all scripted play that has a set goal or purpose.
 In our highly-purpose driven culture, scripted play is often what we unconsciously direct kids toward.